sw2015/datacleaning/README.md

 ## Code

 The code file is run_analysis.R.
 Briefly we merge the test and training files from the UCI HAR Dataset into one data file.
-We choose the columns with subject, activity, mean and standard diviation to form a new data file.
+We choose the columns of subject, activity, mean and standard diviation to form a new data file.
 On the new file we use gsub to clean variable names.
 Also we use the reshape2 package to generate the output file: tidy_data.txt

 To run the script, type in R
 source(run_analysis.R).
-Make sure that you are in a directory thart contains the data files.
+Make sure that you are in a directory that contains the data files.

 More information on variables is in CodeBook.md